-On October 6, 2011, Governor Cuomo issued Executive Order 26, which directed state agencies to provide language assistance services (translation and interpretation) to people of Limited English Proficiency (LEP).
-LEP individuals are identified in a Language Access Plan developed by each agency.
+On October 6, 2011, Governor Andrew M. Cuomo issued Executive Order 26, which directed state agencies to provide language assistance services (translation and interpretation) to people of Limited English Proficiency (LEP).
+Individuals of LEP are identified in a Language Access Plan developed by each agency.

 Interpretation is spoken and translation is written.
 Affected agencies should provide an interpreter for any language.
 This service is primarily provided by phone.
 They should also translate select vital documents into specific languages.
 The languages are those that agencies identify in their plans as the most widely used by LEP individuals who access their services.

 The U.S. Department of Justice Language Access Assistance Guide states, “vital written documents include, but are not limited to: